Cartev112/Practice-Pal/practice-pal/README_PROGRESS.md

 4. **Practice Session Flow**:
    - Practice sessions needed to be moved to their own dedicated page.
    - Solution: Created a PracticeSessionsPage component with comprehensive session management features.

+## Phase 3 Implementation Status

+### Completed Features

+1. **Backend Setup & Integration**:
+   - Set up a Node.js backend server using Express and TypeScript.
+   - Configured an SQLite database to store practice session data, including pitch and rhythm events.
+   - Implemented API endpoints:
+     - `POST /api/sessions`: To save new practice sessions.
+     - `GET /api/sessions`: To retrieve a list of session summaries.
+     - `GET /api/sessions/:id`: To retrieve detailed information for a specific session.
+   - Integrated the frontend `PracticeSessionManager` to send completed session data to the backend via the `POST` endpoint.
+   - Updated the `PracticeSessionsPage` to fetch and display session summaries from the `GET /api/sessions` endpoint.
+   - Created a `SessionDetailPage` component to display detailed session information.
+   - Implemented routing (`/sessions/:id`) for the `SessionDetailPage`.
+   - Updated `PracticeSessionsPage` to navigate to the `SessionDetailPage` when a session card is clicked.

+### Next Steps

+1. **User Authentication**:
+   - Implement user accounts and authentication for personalized practice tracking.

+2. **Advanced Exercise Management**:
+   - Develop a more comprehensive exercise library.
+   - Add the ability to create custom exercises.
+   - Implement exercise categorization and filtering.

+3. **Performance Analytics & Visualization**:
+   - Enhance the `SessionDetailPage` with visualizations for pitch and rhythm data (e.g., graphs, charts).
+   - Create detailed performance analytics for practice sessions.
+   - Implement progress tracking over time.
+   - Add visualizations for performance metrics.

+4. **Mobile Responsiveness & UI Polish**:
+   - Enhance mobile responsiveness for better usage on different devices.
+   - Optimize UI components for touch interfaces.
+   - Refine styling and user experience across the application.

 ## Conclusion